iGaming14 min readMay 2026By · Banking Lead

 Nevis LLC formation$1,500 – $3,000

-Local director / substance package$8,000 – $15,000 per year
+Local director / company secretary$8,000 – $15,000 per year

-Legal counsel (both jurisdictions)$15,000 – $40,000 in year one
+Legal counsel$15,000 – $35,000 in year one

-Realistic year-one total: $80,000 to $200,000 before you process a single deposit.
+Realistic year-one total: $80,000 to $190,000 before you process a single deposit.
 That is still well below MGA (£250,000+) or UKGC (£500,000+ effective cost including capital adequacy), which is the entire point.

 The application timeline runs eight to sixteen weeks for the gaming licence itself, assuming clean source of funds and source of wealth documentation, no adverse media on principals, and a coherent operations plan.
 Add four to six weeks at the front for company formation and at the back for opening banking and payment-processing relationships — most operators are six to nine months from kickoff to first live deposit.
+A direct introduction through GetBanked typically compresses the bookend stages — application sequencing and banking onboarding — rather than the regulator's own review window.

 What the regulator actually reviews